 You Have an llms.txt File

 Why llms.txt gives AI models a curated, machine-readable overview of your most important content.
-Pages listed there are indexed and cited more reliably than pages discovered through standard crawling.
+Pages listed there are indexed and cited more reliably than pages discovered through standard crawling alone.
+Anthropic officially endorsed the llms.txt standard in November 2024, making it the first major AI company to formally support a website-to-AI communication protocol.

 How to check Visit yourdomain.com/llms.txt.
 A 404 means you don’t have one.